wildoctopus/Anime-Video-Generator/README.md

 Some of the related works done in the past are mentioned below :
 1. DeepPose: Human Pose Estimation via Deep Neural Networks -  This was the first research that applied Deep Learning to Human Pose Estimation.
 The aper formulates the Pose Estimation problem as a DNN-based regression problem towards body  joints.

-        "We  present  a  cascade  of  such  DNN  regres-sors  which  results  in  high  precision  pose  estimates.
-Theapproach has the advantage of reasoning about pose in aholistic fashion and has a simple but yet powerful formula-tion which capitalizes on recent advances in Deep Learning." - Authors
+        "We present a cascade of such DNN regressors which results in high precision pose estimates.
+        Theapproach has the advantage of reasoning about pose in aholistic fashion and has a simple but yet powerful formulation which capitalizes on recent advances in Deep Learning." - Authors

 2. Every Body Dance Now -